catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 How do most forms on the web and in SaaS handle the actual hiding and showing of additional form elements?

+"Progressive disclosure in forms refers to the method of only displaying inputs when they become necessary." [^4]

 During this chapter we will reference the book Web Form Design: Filling in the Blanks by Luke Wroblewski when referring to studies and user evaluations comparing different methods and their perceived ease of use and satisfaction ratings.

 ### Conditional visibility